RutujaTakale22/Delta-demo/README.md

 # Delta-demo
-this id demo for git and github class
+this id demo for git and github class.